 For many, lockdown hasn’t been all bad

-Nurses and doctors have surprised us with innovative ways they have developed to help us.
-Telephone consultations have proven to be helpful to many, and of course lower pollution levels resulting from less traffic is a bonus.
+Telephone consultations have proven to be helpful to many, and of course lower pollution levels resulting from less traffic, is a bonus.

 Don’t allow the good things that have happened during lockdown disappear.
 We all want to get back to scheduled operations, tests, screening, etc., but let’s ensure the benefits continue, and we don’t go back to the old ways.

 For many, lockdown has meant contact with medical staff, rather than a faceless call centre.
-Having initially been sceptical, I now find telephone consuItations are very effective; I have had productive conversations with Consultants, Nurses and Physios – long may they continue!
+And I have enjoyed productive telephone conversations with Consultants, Nurses and Physios – long may they continue!

 At the beginning

-When lockdown started, many of us dreaded what would happen, with hospital appointments cancelled, this seemingly left us seemingly with no support.
-Then suddenly, Consultants took things into their own hands, and started phoning us, saying “you were due an appointment today, how are you?”
-And we found telephone consultations had a lot going for them.
+When lockdown started, many of us dreaded what would happen, with hospital appointments cancelled, this seemingly left us with no support.
+Then suddenly, Consultants, Physios and Nurses took things into their own hands, and started phoning us; we found telephone consultations had a lot going for them.

-No longer at the mercy of the dragon receptionist, the consultants and ourselves relished the extra few minutes of relaxed chat, that made all the difference to the quality of consultations.
-We had time to ask more than one snatched question, and doctors could pick up on a throw-away comment that gave a clue to what was happening.
+No longer at the mercy of the dragon receptionist, both sides seemed to relished the extra few minutes of relaxed chat that made all the difference to the quality of consultations.
+We had time to ask more than one snatched question, and medical staff could pick up on a throw-away comment that gave a clue to what was happening.
 All of a sudden we had ‘quality time’.

 Where I needed a physical examination, or procedure, hospital transport was quicker (Ambulance staff told me they no longer dealt with time-wasting drunks, etc), waiting rooms were emptier and we were dealt with faster.